 |Further details outdoors|

 From the very large and beautifully laid out garden there is a superb view up into the mountains.
 The garden has lawns, patios, shaded and covered areas (including pergolas) so that visitors can always find a private spot to sit, sunbathe or eat.
 There are several outdoor tables, chairs and sun-loungers.
 As well as shrubs and flowering plants there are herbs for cooking.
-There are two mountain bikes in the garden shed which visitors are welcome to use.

 There is a very good, large open-air community swimming pool in easy walking distance.